 There are several standard configurations of the MIP probe.
 Tool string diagrams showing part numbers for these various configurations are found on this website (click here: MIP – Tool String Diagrams).
 Standard probe configurations are shown in the following figures:

-Figure 9: MH6530 MIHPT probe.
+Figure 11: MH6534 MIHPT probe (MN 226720).
 This is a combined MIP and HPT probe.
 This probe offers the site investigator a powerful combination of logging tools; able to detect volatile compounds with the MIP, and estimate soil permeability with the HPT.
 The probe is also equipped with the standard EC dipole.
 This tool can be operated with all sensors collecting data or it can be used to collect just HPT-EC data or just MIP-EC data depending upon project and weather considerations.

-Figure 10: MIP-CPT.
-The standard Geoprobe® MIP sub (P/N 20131) with Geotech AB - NOVA CPT probe.
+Figure 12: MIP-CPT.
+The standard Geoprobe® MIP-EC sub (MN 213311) with Geotech AB - NOVA CPT probe.
 This configuration combines both EC and CPT measurements with the MIP.
 This tool combination features easy connection of the CPT cone.
 CPT deployment of MIP typically yields much longer life for the MIP probe compared to percussion driven models.